 Religious Education plays nurtures children in the Catholic faith.
 Through creativity, scripture, working collaboratively and open discussions children will have an opportunity to ask questions, explore possibilities and use this to mould their values and opinions.
 Our intention is to create individuals who are not only confident in expressing their values but also caring individuals who are role models to those around them, who can contribute to the common good.

-The Way, the Truth and the Life scheme of work is employed across the school.
+The Way, the Truth and the Life scheme of work is used across the school.
 This scheme allows children to study and explore a wide range of topics such as events in the Liturgical Calendar, famous Saints, inspirational people, Sacraments and important biblical stories, which transmit core Gospel Values.
 Throughout the school, children are encouraged to focus on and understand the meaning behind scripture passages.
-Additionally through questioning, critical analysis and meditation, children are given the opportunity to explore and discuss important issues and reflect upon their own personal beliefs and values.
+Additionally, through questioning, critical analysis and meditation, children are given the opportunity to explore and discuss important issues and reflect upon their own personal beliefs and values.
 In all year groups children will be able to focus on a topic and cover the key areas of learning in Religious Education:

 For an overview of the school’s curriculum click here

 Our children leave Holy Family as responsible, caring individuals.
 The Religious Education curriculum we will prepare children for the world ahead, create individuals who once leaving Holy Family, will continue to follow in the footsteps of Jesus as his disciples.
 Through our teaching of other faiths children will have an understanding and be open to the different people that exist in our society.